Domestic building insurance and insolvency

 If the builder is in administration:

-• Notices of administration often appear in the press or on the trader’s website.
+• look for notices of administration in the press or on the trader’s website

-• ASIC or AFSA can provide administrator or liquidator details and have factsheets on insolvency procedures.
+• ASIC or AFSA can give you administrator or liquidator details and factsheets about the process.

-• The insolvency process will determine whether you will receive any redress.
+• the insolvency process will decide whether you receive any redress

-• If you paid by credit card, contact your card provider and request a chargeback.
-For more information, view Chargebacks.
+• if you paid by credit card, contact your card provider and ask for a chargeback.
+For more information, go to Chargebacks.

-If the builder is not in administration, seek legal advice.
+If the builder is not in administration, get legal advice.